FIDE Grand Prix 2022: Time controls and tie-breaks

-In the case of a four-way tie, the players are randomly divided into pairs by drawing of lots and each pair plays a two-player tie-break by the above method.
-The two tie-break winners then play a tie-break by the above method, while the losers share third and fourth place in the pool.
+In the case of a four-way tie, the players were randomly divided into pairs by drawing of lots and each pair played a two-player tie-break by the above method.
+The two tie-break winners then played a tie-break by the above method, while the losers shared third and fourth place in the pool.

 Grand Prix points

 Grand Prix points were awarded as follows:

-In other words, the top three players in each pool earn 7, 4, and 2 points, respectively, and 3 additional points are awarded for winning a semifinal or final.
+In other words, the top three players in each pool earned 7, 4, and 2 points, respectively, and 3 additional points were awarded for winning a semifinal or final.

-The Grand Prix points for pool placings take into account tie-breaks played to determine first place.
-Players tied for other places, including players who are still tied after tie-breaks have decided first place, share Grand Prix points.
+The Grand Prix points for pool placings took into account tie-breaks played to determine first place.
+Players tied for other places, including players who were still tied after tie-breaks had decided first place, shared Grand Prix points.

-If players finish tied on Grand Prix points, then the following tie-breaks are applied, in order:
+If players finished tied on Grand Prix points, the following tie-breaks were applied, in order: